 Let’s start with peeling and chopping the mango.
 Cut the mango into small pieces – since they will be blended, they don’t have to be small pieces.
 The mango should be more on the unripe side than on the ripe side.
 If the mango is a little sour, instead of sweet, the chutney will be that much tastier.
 It’s not always easy to find unripe mangoes in a non-tropical land, so if the mango is sweet, then you can skip the sugar.

 Pluck the coriander leaves from the stems, especially the tougher stems at the bottom.
 The softer ones at the top are ok to use since they will get blended easily.
 At the same time, also pluck the mint leaves from the stems, if you are using mint.
-These you can discard because they are quite tough and will not blend easily and will ruin the chutney.
+You can discard the stems because they are quite tough and will not blend easily and will ruin the chutney.
 Skipping the mint will not change the flavor of the chutney.
 The chutney will still be delicious.

 Chop the ginger into small pieces, so that it blends easily.
-Also chop the green chili into small pieces.
+Also, chop the green chili into small pieces.
 The leaves are softer than the ginger and chili, so it’s better to chop them before you add them to the blender.

 Place everything (except the water) into a blender or food processor.
 Squeeze the lime into the blender.
 Add the sugar, salt, and pepper to the blender and blend everything until you can no longer see the leaves and everything is homogenous.
 You might have to stop the blender and push the leaves down a couple of times to help them to blend easily.